docker/docs/engine/userguide/eng-image/baseimages.md

  - [Debian / Ubuntu](
    https://github.com/moby/moby/blob/master/contrib/mkimage/debootstrap)

-## Creating a simple parent image using scratch
+## Create a simple parent image using scratch

 You can use Docker's reserved, minimal image, `scratch`, as a starting point for building containers.
 Using the `scratch` "image" signals to the build process that you want the next command in the `Dockerfile` to be the first filesystem layer in your image.